Undergraduate Admissions

 Criteria employed for determination of each applicant's qualifications for admission may include:

-3. satisfactory evidence of the applicant's ability to succeed academically and personally within the University community.
+- evidence of the applicant’s ability to succeed academically and personally and contribute to the university community.

 Admission by Transfer

 Admission and enrollment by transfer from another institution shall be conditional upon a satisfactory academic record of work undertaken in all other institutions attended, the applicant's written application for admission, and satisfactory recommendations from institutions previously attended.
 Applicants’ eligibility to return to previous institutions may be considered in their evaluation.
-Other factors include evidence of the applicant’s ability to thrive at and contribute to the University.
+Other factors include evidence of the applicant’s ability to succeed academically and personally and contribute to the University.

 Part-Time Classroom Studies Admissions